pelincetin/Voice-Recognition-Photo-Album/README.md

-# COMS 6998 Cloud Computing Homework 3: Voice Recognition Photo Album
+# Voice Recognition Photo Album
 ### Pelin Cetin and Alex Atschinow

 Implemented a photo album web application, that can be searched using natural language through both text and voice input.